Sherafgan/VecSearch/README.md

 # VecSearch: Getting  Started
 ### How to run VecSearch demo?

-To run VecSearch server and access it through browser (localhost:8080) we need to:
+To run VecSearch server and access it through browser (localhost:8080) you need to:

  - have [Git](https://git-scm.com/) 2.7 or later version installed.
  - have [Maven](https://maven.apache.org/) 3 or later version installed.